cedarcode/rename_params/README.md

 ### Proc converter

-You can also use a `Proc` to convert the value to whatever makes sense by executing ruby code.
+You can also use a `Proc` or a private method to convert the value to whatever makes sense by executing ruby code.

 ```ruby
 class UsersController < ApplicationController